d-mcalpin/IrelandRecommends/README.md

     - This was used predominantly for the for loops and if statements in order to display all of the relevant data.
 - **[JQuery](https://jquery.com/)**
     - I have used JQuery predominantly to initialise the components used in the Materialize framework.
-In addition, I used code taken from the Data Centric Development Module with the Code Institute in order to ensure that the category names are a required attribute.
+In addition, I used code taken from the Code Institute's Data Centric Development Module to ensure that the category names in the add and edit review forms are a required attribute.
 - **[Materialize 1.0.0](https://materializecss.com/)**
     - Materialize was used to assist with the responsiveness and styling of the website, such as the navbars for desktop and